| 3. Excluded Factual Evidence The hearing judge excluded certain testimony that Three Angels

 also took his video-taped testimony for use at the administrative

 hearing, but this use was denied by the hearing judge.
+On the witness list, the subject matter of Elder Wilson's

-The role of Applicant [Three Angels] in the ministry of the
+testimony was described as follows: The role of Applicant [Three Angels] in the ministry of the

 Seventh-day Adventist Church.
 He may also testify as an opinion